a quick-start guide (with a FREE LESSON just below)

 Just below, you'll find a number of useful resources that can quickly send you on your way.

 FIRST, if you need a harmonica, please visit my "HARMONICAS for sale" page.
-The reference standard for beginning players is a 10-hole diatonic instrument in the key of C:
+Most beginning players should start on a 10-hole diatonic instrument in the key of C: